The Biggest Loser: Biggest Loser records

-Jodie Prenger from series 2 of the UK version was the first female biggest loser worldwide, losing 46.85% of her original body weight.
+Jodie Prenger from series 2 of the British version was the first female biggest loser worldwide, losing 46.85% of her original body weight.

+Fit for TV: The Reality of The Biggest Loser

+On August 15, 2025, a three-part documentary series about The Biggest Loser aired on Netflix.

 Other media

 The Biggest Loser RunWalk is the official race series of The Biggest Loser.
 Dan and Jackie Evans from Season Five are the national spokespeople.

 The Biggest Loser is a video game for Wii and Nintendo DS.
 It was released in North America on October 6, 2009 and Europe on November 13, 2009.

 The Biggest Loser: Ultimate Workout is a video game for Xbox 360 which uses its Kinect camera.
 Developed by Blitz Games and published by THQ, it was released in North America on November 4, 2010 and Europe on November 10, 2010.

 The Biggest Loser: Challenge is a video game for Wii released on November 4, 2010 in North America and November 12, 2010 in Europe.